w3c/ServiceWorker/explainer.md

-message will be sent to the console and, crucially, the next time the user visits `index.html` or any other page located at `http://videos.example.com/`, `ctrl.js` will be consulted about what to do and what content to load -- even if the browser is offline.
+message will be sent to the console and, crucially, the next time the user visits `index.html` or any other page located at `http://videos.example.com/`, `ctrl.js` will be consulted about what to do and what content to load -- even if the device has no internet connection is offline.
 On pages that are "controlled" in this way, other resources (like the image in the body) are also requested first from `ctrl.js` before the normal browser cache is consulted for them.

 ### Controlled vs. Uncontrolled Documents